Amdrel/jamiekuppens.com/content/post/building-multi-tenant-applications-on-gae/index.md

 ### Namespaces

-*Namespaces* allow you to separate data into their own isolated silos through a nice simple to use API which can be used with minimal effort.
-Namespaces can be used by passing a *namespace id* are created implicitly without having to create them yourself.
-For example, if I try to store a file in blobstore with the namespace `profile_pictures` and it does not exist, App Engine will happily create it for me and place my file in with no questions asked.
+*Namespaces* allow you to separate data into their own isolated silos through a simple API which can be used with minimal effort.
+Namespaces are accessed through a *namespace id* which are created implicitly without having to create them manually.
+For example, if you try to store a file in blobstore with the namespace `profile_pictures` and it does not exist, App Engine will happily create it for you and place the file in with no questions asked.

 {{< highlight python >}}
 print("I'm python code that does absolutely nothing!")